Free Kitchen Hacks eBook

 After removing your fries from the oven, use a paper towel to blot the fries, removing excess oil.
 This is important as we are adding truffle oil on top.
 We don’t want them to be too crispy!

-After blotting, sprinkle salt evenly over your french fries.
+After blotting, sprinkle salt evenly over your French fries.

-It’s important to understand that truffle oil is a finishing oil, not a frying oil.
+Pro tip: It’s important to understand that truffle oil is a finishing oil, not a frying oil.

 Cooking the fries in the truffle oil will burn off that truffle flavor, so we want to finish the fries with the truffle oil instead!